About the Electronic Vignette

-- Information about the purchased electronic vignette
+- Information about the purchased vignette

-- License plate change before the electronic vignette starts to expire
+- License plate number change

-- Notification settings
+- Notification and contact details settings

 All vehicles with four wheels and a maximum weight of 3.5 tons have an obligation to purchase an electronic vignette.
 The obligation does not include towed vehicles and motorcycles, although the list of exempt vehicles will be expanded as of January 1, 2021.